Gitmaxd/ai-init/README.md

 - [WindSurf](https://windsurf.sail.dev) - The world's first agentic IDE
 - [Cursor](https://cursor.sh) - AI-native code editor
 - GitHub Copilot compatible editors (VS Code, JetBrains IDEs)

+## 🔍 Troubleshooting

+If you encounter issues during installation or setup:

+1. **Symlink Creation**: Some environments may require administrative privileges to create symlinks.
+Try running with elevated permissions if symlinks aren't created.

+2. **Dependency Installation**: Use the `--verbose` flag to see detailed logs for debugging dependency installation issues.

+3. **Template Availability**: If you receive a message about a template not being found, the system will automatically fall back to the Next.js template.

 ## 👥 Contributing